JJ/docker-raku-test/README.md

 ~~~

 `docker images` is not needed, but it will show you the version it is
 going to use for building.
+Additionally, you can add flags as indicated above.

 The base image of this container
 is [Alpine Linux](https://alpinelinux.org), so any library the module